Morris2801/Number-Base-Converter/README.md

-# Number Base Converter
+# NumConverter

-This is a simple Python GUI application for converting numbers between decimal (base 10) and binary (base 2).
+This is a simple Python GUI application for converting numbers between decimal (base 10), binary (base 2), octal (base 8), and hexadecimal (base 16).
 It is built with Tkinter and features a clean, styled interface for quick and easy conversions.

 ## Features

-- Convert from binary to decimal and vice versa
+- Convert between binary, decimal, octal, and hexadecimal
 - User-friendly graphical interface
 - Instant results with clear error messages
 - Custom styling for better readability